Keyboard Gymnastics of Phoenix

 Events are passed off throughout the year, as opposed to all on one day.
 This gives students the opportunity to be well-prepared for each event and tested when they are ready.

-The Performance Event is May 5, 2018 at AZ Piano.
+The Performance Event is May 4, 2019 at Stillwell Pianos.
 Students are assigned a recital time between 9 am and 3 pm and will perform two contrasting pieces on a short recital.
 Students are adjudicated by 2-3 judges whose points are averaged for their final score.

-The Awards Ceremony is May 18, 2018 at AZ Piano.
+The Awards Ceremony is May 17, 2019 at Stillwell Pianos.
 Outstanding achievements will be honored for each event, and we may hear selected Gold medal performances.
 Awards and prizes are given for outstanding achievement in each individual event as well as for completing all seven events with a passing score (7.0 or higher).
 Only those who enter all seven events are eligible for the all-around award and the Gold, Silver and Bronze medals for their division.
 Everyone who entered an event, regardless of how many, receives a certificate and recognition.
-Prizes and awards may include cash, gift certificates, movie passes, candy, music writing software or an iPod.
+Prizes and awards may include cash, gift certificates, movie passes, candy, music writing software or music listening devices (iPod, headphones).

 We do our best to keep the fees as low as possible but various factors may necessitate increases.